 Find hand signals to indicate that you need to stop, you’re tired, you’re doing okay, to go slower, or to go faster.
 Try not to come up with too many different types of hand signals because that can be difficult for both of you to remember.
 Try to stick with the basics.

 One thing my wife and I always do is when I come to a stop light, I turn my head to indicate that I am asking if she is alright.
 She’ll usually give me a thumbs up to report she’s doing okay or a thumbs down which means we need to take a break (usually it’s thumbs up though).
-It’s convenient this way because her hands are already in front of me and easy for me to see.
+It’s convenient this way because her arms are wrapped my torso and her hands are already in front of me and easy for me to see.

 9. Tie Your Hair Back